Major Changes to Federal Grant Eligibility – Public Comment Now Open

 Submit Comments

-Nonprofits have until March 30 to submit public comments in opposition to the proposed changes.
-National Council of Nonprofits (NCN) has created several tools to help nonprofits nationwide make your voices heard.
+Nonprofits and the general public have until March 30 to submit public comments in opposition to the proposed changes.
+Our partners at the National Council of Nonprofits (NCN) have created several tools to help nonprofits nationwide make your voices heard.

 About KNN